 He is joint UK delegate to the CCBE’s criminal law committee, sits as a part-time Sheriff and is also a practising barrister (Temple Garden Chambers).

-Re Edinburgh Tram Inquiry, 2017-2018: Representing consortium partner in Public Inquiry into delay and over-spend on tram project
+Re Edinburgh Tram Inquiry, 2017-2018: Representing consortium partner in Public Inquiry (under the Inquiries Act 2005) into delay and over-spend on major construction project

 Re Queensferry Crossing Inquiry 2017: Represented bridge-building consortium in inquiry into fatality on new Forth bridge